maryammanjra/frdm-kl25z/README.md

 if you don't use brew.
 It's fairly straightforward from there, run **make flash-debug** to get the whole thing going.

 The linker scripts in this project are not my own, and come from NXPs IDE, you are always free to write your own.
-If you're looking to build for this specific board, and you're on Linux or Windows, check out Erich Stygers blog for help: https://mcuoneclipse.com/2013/07/20/dyi-free-toolchain-for-kinetis-part-1-gnu-arm-build-tools/
+If you're looking to build for this specific board, and you're on Linux or Windows, check out Erich Styger's blog for help: https://mcuoneclipse.com/2013/07/20/dyi-free-toolchain-for-kinetis-part-1-gnu-arm-build-tools/